Origin of DURACIRCLE®

 Biomass Utilization

 Biomass absorbs CO2 in the atmosphere during its growth process.
-In addition to recycling, biomass carbon cycles are also essential to achieving 100% recycling of engineering plastics.
+In addition to recycling, biomass carbon cycles are also essential to achieving 100% circularity of engineering plastics.

 However, although biomass resources are renewable, they are also limited.
 Biomass resources and their usage are not free of environmental impact.
 The challenge is that not every problem can be solved simply by making anything and everything “bio”.